Plexlogic/developer/docs/webhooks.md

 #### Document status

-Webhook document event status is different from the status in Plexus Gateway, the mapping is shown in the table below.
+Webhook document event status is different from the status in Plexus Gateway.
+The mapping is shown in the table below.

 The mapping table here is for easier linking and understanding of the status in the webhook and the status shown in the Gateway.
-Note that although we try to maintain the status and mapping, we might decide to change the mapping but we will maintain the webhook status.
+Note that although we try to maintain the status and mapping, we might decide to change the mapping, but we will maintain the webhook status.
 You may not rely on the mapping programmatically.

 | Webhook document status | Gateway status(es) |
 | --- | --- |